The Girl in the News: Production

 The film was based on a bestselling novel by Roy Vickers.
 It was the first of several collaborations between the director Carol Reed and the writer Sidney Gilliat.
 Gilliat later recalled:

 He [Reed] seemed to be an interpreter rather than a creator; he followed the screenplay quite closely rather than bringing forth original ideas of his own.
 I felt he was not at all interested in The Girl in the News, which I think was a pallid job.
 The chief obstacle was Carol's stage background - the couldn't really believe in the screenwriter.
 He needed close collaboration with a writer.

-Gilliat also claimed Reed avoided the "sexual implications" in the script until it "became postively genteel."
+Gilliat also claimed Reed avoided the "sexual implications" in the script until it "became positively genteel."

 The film was originally meant to star Margaret Lockwood and Michael Redgrave, who had just appeared together in The Lady Vanishes.
 It was one of several films Lockwood made with Reed.

 It marks the film debut of Michael Hordern, who has one line, during a court scene, as a junior counsel to the senior counsel played by Felix Aylmer.